DataBiosphere/tanagra/docs/INDEXING.md

 ```
 tanagra index underlay --indexer-config=cmssynpuf_verily
 ```
 This can take a long time to complete.
-If e.g. your computer falls asleep or you need to kill the process on your computer, you can re-run the same command again.
+If e.g. your computer falls asleep, or you need to kill the process on your computer, you can re-run the same command again.
 You need to check that there are no in-progress Dataflow jobs in the project before kicking it off again, because the jobs check for the existence of the output BQ table (not whether there are any in-progress Dataflow jobs) to tell if they need to run.